ZhenyingZhu/StudyNotes/Multithread.md

 - Need processes declare upfront their lock resources orders
 - In a process, between each two resources, draw a vector from the prev to next resource, so that we can draw a graph
 - check if there is a cycle

+Use Semaphore to gurantee calls in order

+- a lock with multiple accesses
+- semaphore can be accquired and released by different threads
+- but a lock can only be locked and unlocked by the same thread

 **HERE**: P190